jamespglaze/Kopernicus/README.md

 * Additional Content by: Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

+NOTICE!!!
+The Bleeding Edge has been mothballed since 2020, so please use the stable brance at https://github.com/Kopernicus/Kopernicus instead.
+NOTICE!!!

 New in this version (UBE)
 -------------------
 - Updated to KSP's latest versions